Sampoong Department Store collapse: Collapse

 An emergency board of directors meeting was held when it became clear that the building's collapse was inevitable.
 The directors suggested that all staff and customers should be evacuated, but Lee Joon violently refused to do so for fear of revenue losses.
-However, Lee Joon and the executives left the building safely before the collapse occurred.
+Nevertheless, Lee Joon and the executives left the building safely before the collapse occurred.

 At about 5:00 p.m., KST (UTC+9:00), as the fifth floor ceiling began to sink, store workers finally closed off all customer access to the fifth floor.
-Fifty-seven minutes before the collapse, the store was packed with hundreds of shoppers, but still, Lee Joon did not close the store or attempt any repairs.
+57 minutes before the collapse, the store was packed with hundreds of shoppers, but still, Lee Joon did not close the store or attempt any repairs.
 At about 5:52 p.m., cracking sounds could be heard and workers began to sound alarms and evacuate the building, but it was too late.
-The roof gave way and the air conditioning units crashed onto the overloaded fifth floor which then gave way.
+The roof gave way and the air conditioning units crashed onto the overloaded fifth floor, which then gave way.
 In less than twenty seconds, the building's main columns (which had been weakened by the installation of the escalators) failed, followed by all the columns in the south wing.
 The store's south wing, excepting the very southernmost part, then collapsed completely into the basement trapping more than 1,500 people inside.
 502 people died and 937 were injured.
 The disaster resulted in property damage totaling about ₩270 billion (about US$206 million).

 Rescue efforts

 Rescue crews were on the scene within minutes of the disaster, with cranes and other heavy equipment being brought in the next day.
-However, Seoul's mayor, Choi Pyong-yol, announced the rescue would be called off due to concerns that the unstable remains of the store would collapse.
+Seoul's mayor, Choi Pyong-yol, later announced the rescue would be called off due to concerns that the unstable remains of the store would collapse.
 After massive protests, especially from friends and relatives of those still missing, Choi and officials agreed to continue looking for survivors, with the remains of the store being steadied by guy cables.
 At one point, Korea Telecom was transmitting a signal every half hour, designed to trigger cellphones or pagers that trapped survivors might be carrying.